 Visits, Encounters and Events

-Services are provided by Clinical Service Units belonging to Clinical Departments.
-Each visit consists of various encounters with a care provider.
+In a hospital, services are provided usually by Clinical Service Units belonging to Clinical Departments.
+Each visit consists mainly of various encounters with a care provider.
 During an encounter, the patient receives part or all of the clinical care services.
 These include planned events such as consultation, performance of diagnostic procedures (investigations), monitoring, treatment, nursing care and other clinical activities.
 The patient may be involved unplanned events (e.g. incidences, complications and another illness).